-CALIFORNIA ASSESSMENT OF STUDENT PERFORMANCE & PROGRESS (CAASPP) STATE EXAMS (EC 60615; 5 CCR 852): During the spring, students in grade 11 will take the annual state exams.
+CALIFORNIA ASSESSMENT OF STUDENT PERFORMANCE & PROGRESS (CAASPP) STATE EXAMS (EC 60615; 5 CCR 852): During the spring, students in grades 3-8 and 11 will take the annual state exams.
 Parents may annually submit to the school a written request to excuse their child from any or all parts of the CAASPP.